Albert Shanker Grant Program

 - National Board Certification is composed of four components.
 All components must be attempted within a three year period.
 For information regarding National Board Certification.

 - Candidates for the Albert Shanker Grant must first complete the National Board for Professional Teaching Standards (NBPTS) Candidate application online.
-Candidates must also pay the annual NBPTS registration fee and register and pay for the first component.
+Candidates must also pay the annual NBPTS registration fee , register and pay for the first component out-of-pocket.

 - Once the NBPTS application has been completed, candidates must apply online for the Albert Shanker grant through NYSED .
 Please see the Candidate Application section below.